jrlanglois/JRLCodingStandard/README.md

 ## General Formatting

-Variables, functions and enumeration values are to be `camelCase`.
-All other identifiers are to be formatting in `PascalCase`.
+Variables, functions and enumerator definitions are to be `camelCase`.
+All other identifiers are to be formatted in `PascalCase`.
 ```
 enum MyEnumeration
 {